greg-raven/Uncommon-Sense/_posts/2015-04-15-the-basis-for-republicanism.md

 ---
-title: 'The basis for republicanism'
+title: "The basis for republicanism"
 layout: post
 categories:
 - individualism